Academics

 • Origins

-Choir school is an institution that dates back centuries.
+The institution of a choir school dates back centuries.
 The first choir school was founded by St. Augustine of Canterbury in 597.
+More followed, including many founded by Henry VIII in the wake of his break with the Catholic Church and the dissolution of the monasteries.
 There are more than 30 choir schools in the United Kingdom today.
-Some, like Westminster Abbey Choir School, are set within church precincts.
+Some, like the Westminster Abbey Choir School, are set within church precincts.

-There have only ever been a few Anglican choir schools in Canada, and RSGC was born out of the desire to create one.
+RSGC was born out of the desire to create an Anglican choir school for Canada.
 It was founded by three prominent educators and music professionals.
 Dr. Healey Willan was a prolific composer of both church and secular music, as well as a renowned organist and choirmaster.
 John Bradley was the music master at St. Andrew’s College, a boys’ school in Aurora.
 John Cook was the organist at St. Paul’s Cathedral in London, Ontario, in 1955, and formerly the organist and choirmaster at Holy Trinity Church, the church where Shakespeare is interred in Stratford-upon-Avon.
-Together, they developed the idea for the school and then sought to find a location, ultimately founding it in 1964 where RSGC stands today.
+Together, they developed the idea for the school and then sought to find a location, ultimately establishing it in 1964 where RSGC stands today.

-Choir tours started early on, with the first being in 1969 when the Choir of St. George’s College—the “Royal” designation was yet to come—toured the UK and sang Evensong at Westminster Abbey.
+Choir tours started early on, with the first in 1969 when the Choir of St. George’s College—the “Royal” designation was yet to come—toured the UK and sang Evensong at Westminster Abbey.
 At home, the choral music program has played an important role in the Anglican community in Toronto.
-Students have historically taken part in services and events at area churches, and have been invited to sing in St. James’ Cathedral’s presentation of Messiah.
+For many years, a scholarship fund at St. James’ Cathedral supported boy trebles who would sing at the Cathedral and attend St. George’s.
+That relationship was recently renewed, now enriching the training of boys at RSGC with changed voices, providing them a weekly experience singing in the professional ensemble at St. James’.
 The choir presents the Festival of Lessons and Carols at St. James’ Cathedral each year, a signature RSGC event.
 In 1982, the Festival was broadcast nationally by CBC television as part of its holiday programming.

 • Leadership